 As a least-developed country (LDC), Djibouti is a beneficiary of the EU's "Everything but Arms" (EBA) arrangement.
-The World Bank classifies Djibouti as a lower middle-income economy with a per-capita income of $3,555 in 2023.
-Total EU imports from Djibouti amounted to about €6.6 million in 2023; preferential EBA imports reached €2.8 million.
+The World Bank classifies Djibouti as a lower middle-income economy with a per-capita income of $3,496 in 2024.
+Total EU imports from Djibouti amounted to about €4.3 million in 2024, after €6.6 million a year earlier; preferential EBA imports dropped by almost 90%, from €2.8 million in 2023 to €0.3 million in 2024.

 The EBA arrangement covers all LDCs as classified by the United Nations.
 This arrangement enables duty-free and quota-free access for all products originating in LDCs except for arms and ammunition.
 Unlike beneficiaries of the Standard GSP and GSP+, LDCs are not excluded from the scheme if they benefit from other preferential arrangements or agreements with the EU.